 However, if you were wanting to explain to someone the absolute basic level of strategy for this game and give them objectives to try to meet, then playing how we have just described would not be a bad way of doing it at all.

-General Strategy for Special Options: Double, Split and Surrender
+How To Win Online Blackjack, General Strategy: Double, Split and Surrender

 Everything that we have described so far with the identification of strong and weak dealer cards is the basis of knowing how to deal with the special options, which are all of your options in the game that are not hitting or standing.
 We’re going to take a quick look at what you should be trying to accomplish with the three most popular of these special options and what the relevant strategies are in the special situations where they are relevant choices.